Garmin 945 (LTE) Review

 - oHR and GPS accuracy need extended investigation (broadly OK)

 - Menu interface feels clunky at first

-- Don’t buy seocnd hand.
-Early units have button issues, tho most will have gone back to Garminand re-appear as refurb units.
+- Don’t buy second hand.
+Early units have button issues, most go back to Garmin and re-appear as refurb units.

 Headline – Garmin 945 Review

 The key differences with the Garmin Forerunner 945 compared to the earlier 935 are that the new 945 has more smart-features, a few more true sports features and totally upgraded internal hardware components.
 It looks nearly identical to the 935 but don’t be deceived by looks alone – it really is a faster and more functionally capable beast.